 And that is what Easter is all about!

 Easter is such a fun holiday to celebrate.
 It’s also the perfect time to pass down or establish new traditions with your children.

 Today I am sharing tons of ideas to inspire you to include a few new activities in your Easter celebration this year.

-Whether you are looking for classic Easter traditions or new ideas from around the world – this list has got you covered!
+Whether you are looking for classic Easter traditions (those are at the bottom) or something new for this year, this list has got you covered!

 There’s no better way to start any holiday than to wake up to a surprise.

 That’s why we all love the magic of Christmas morning – right?

 Well, you can re-create that same excitement and anticipation at Easter-time with these fun Easter morning traditions to surprise your kids….or anyone that you love!